Rahul Raj: Career

-On returning to India, Rahul composed more than 100 jingles for commercials in Malayalam, Tamil, Hindi and Telugu.
+On returning to India, Raj composed more than 100 jingles for commercials in Malayalam, Tamil, Hindi and Telugu.
 During this period, he had also composed original themes for many television productions, including shows for Asianet and Amrita TV.

 His first feature film score and soundtrack were for Chotta Mumbai, directed by Anwar Rasheed starring Mohanlal in the lead.
 The film was a major box-office success and became a cult classic leaving a lasting impact on Kerala's popular cinema.
 The soundtrack album became a pop culture phenomenon over the years.

 In 2008, he scored a hit with Anwar Rasheed's Mammootty-starrer Annan Thampi.
 But his subsequent releases that year, including Malabar Wedding and Crazy Gopalan failed to make any impact.

 His only release in 2009 was Shyamaprasad's Ritu, for which he won the Vayalar Award.
 The award was given by a jury of old school musicians including K.P.
 Udayabhanu.

 In 2010, he won the Kerala State Award for Best Background Score for Ritu.
 The same year, he was invited to University at Buffalo, The State University of New York to rework and expand Pomp and Circumstance Marches, the traditional convocation music used by them, composed by Sir Edward Elgar.
 In addition to expanding Edward Elgar's piece, he composed two original music pieces for the convocation, Dance of the Gods and The Circumstance by Rahul Raj.
 In the same year he signed a project called Mathilukalkkapuram, a sequel to Adoor Gopalakrishnan's classic Mathilukal.
 The Mammootty starrer which also had Ravi K. Chandran and Resul Pookutty on board as cinematographer and sound designer respectively was subsequently shelved.

 In 2011, Rahul Raj made his debut in Telugu cinema by composing music for the Siddharth – Shruti Haasan starrer Oh My Friend.
 The audio of the film opened to overwhelming responses and rave reviews, climbing to the No. 1 position in Telugu music charts, with the song "Maa Daddy Pockets" in particular becoming a rage among the youth.
 The audio went on to mark record sales of 3 lakh CDs within nine days of release.

 After almost a two-year hiatus, in 2012 he returned to the Malayalam industry by scoring for Amal Neerad's Bachelor Party.
 The songs became sensational hits and the background score received critical acclaim.

 In 2013, he composed for Kili Poyi, which was supposedly the first stoner film in Malayalam Cinema.
 Though the film opened to mixed responses, the title song became a huge hit.
 Several critics hailed the background score as the most interesting technical aspect of the movie.